Serious Injury Lawyers Serving Port St Lucie

 You should consult with a handful of attorneys before making your ultimate decision.How Do I File A Personal Injury Lawsuit?

-Florida has a Statute of Limitations in place that says an individual has four years from the date of the accident to file a lawsuit.
+Florida has a Statute of Limitations in place that says an individual has two years from the date of the accident to file a lawsuit.
 If you miss the deadline, it’s possible that your case could be easily dismissed, or it may not get a fighting chance since it will look bad on your part for waiting so long.

 If you decide you want to file a lawsuit, hiring an attorney is the first step in the right direction.
 You will disclose to your lawyer who you are filing the lawsuit against, and they will draft the papers to serve.Do Car Accidents Count As Serious Injury?